 You can start by learning some accounting basics and commonly used terms and tools in the industry.
 Get familiar with what income statements look like, how balance sheets can be read, and how to create effective cash flow statements.
 This book is a great place to start.

 Online courses are an incredible way to learn new skills.

 Think about it: I created this blog just by investing in online courses, and I now earn over 6-figure each year (and it took me less than 18 months to reach this level).

 And you can do the same with bookkeeping courses.

-Bookkeeper Business Launch, for example, is an incredible resource for new bookkeepers.
-Ben has trainer over 6,000 women and men to become bookkeepers and live their dream life working from home.
+Bookkeepers.com, for example, is an incredible resource for new bookkeepers.
+Ben has trained over 6,000 women and men to become bookkeepers and live their dream life working from home.